-- You must use the Git version control system, set up for this course, to manage your development work. - The AlumniBook website and the alumni database should be on different and remote servers (virtual machines are considered different and remote to each other, as long as they do not share address space). - Your website should function properly even if the alumni database is replaced by another based on the same common core.
-(So, your extension to the common core should be implemented on a separate database.) - The design documents and the final report should be in printed form.
+- You must use the Git version control system, set up for this course, to manage your development work. - The AlumniBook website and the alumni database should be on different and remote servers (rather than the local host). - Your website should function properly even if the alumni database is replaced by another based on the common core. - The design documents and the final report should be in printed form.
 Please use A4 paper and double-sided printing.
 Simply staple on the upper left corner; NO plastic or cardboard covers and NO binders, either.
 Drop each design document, by its deadline, in the physical mailbox of Yih-Kuen Tsay (the instructor); put the final report on the instructor's desk before the final presentations start.
 Late submissions will be penalized 20% for each working day overdue. - If you are willing to make your design and implementation available to future participants of the course, we would appreciate very much a copy of CD-ROM that contains all relevant sources to accompany your final report.
 Please include in the CD-ROM compilation and installation instructions. - DO NOT plagiarize (i.e., do not use material without crediting the source).